TheReactiveMouse/litero-firewall/README.md

 - Read your workers' (or kids) traffic, and resolve problems if they happened.
 - Modify as you need.
 Freedom of ideas and modifications!
 - Set upon any distribution and you can make own version of servers with a firewall.
 Don't pay for TP-Link and Cisco firewalls!
 You can do more and free.
+# How to modify rules?
+1. Open rules.txt
+2. Add all sites IPs that is need to be allowed.
+3. Save
+4. Close, done!